 Payment by Business Charge Card: The CEO, COO, Trust Finance Manager, 2 x Finance Officers and Nursery Manager each hold a Business Charge Card.
-Paperwork is completed at point of issue and return, managed by the Finance Manager.
-Use of the cards is normally restricted to transactions which can only be carried out on-line, although there are exceptions to this rule, and hard copy records are retained for all card transactions.
+Paperwork is completed at point of issue ensuring staff understand rules around usage, managed by the Finance Manager.
+Use of the cards is normally restricted to transactions which can only be carried out on-line, although there are exceptions to this rule (e.g. Nursery Manager food shop), and hard copy records are retained for all card transactions.
 The card statements are checked each month against the transaction records by the Trust Finance Manager.
 The below matrix breaks down the overall "approver" on a monthly basis

 Card Owner Credit Limit Statement Approver

 CEO £5,000 Chair of Trustees

-COO £5,000 CEO
+000 £5,000 CEO

 Trust Finance Manager £5,000 CO0

 Trust Finance Officer (x2) £5,000 Finance Manager

 Nursery Manager £2,000 Finance Manager